klaurie/ulaAssignment/README.md

 E-campus Preferences: Manage the assignment of e-campus and on-campus students to corresponding studio types.

 Variable Adjustment: The model allows for variable redefinition to accommodate re-runs, such as adjusting for rejections and reassignments.

-Requirements

-Python 3.x

-Gurobi Optimizer (for solving the optimization problem)

-pandas (for data manipulation)

-numpy (for mathematical operations)

-Setup

-Install Gurobi (if you don't have it already):

-Download and install from Gurobi's website.
-You’ll need a Gurobi license (a free academic license is available).
-Install required Python libraries:

-`pip install pandas numpy gurobipy`
-Ensure you have all necessary data (student, studio, and instructor information) in a compatible format (e.g., CSV or Excel files).